xtreme3d/xtreme3d/README.md

 This project is not connected in any way with the original Xtreme3D developer.
 All code was written from scratch.

 The engine is written in Delphi and based on a modified version of GLScene 1.0.0.0714.
-It is not finished yet, the following functionality is missing: Lines, Tree, ODE.
+It is not finished yet, the following functionality is missing: Lines, ODE.
 The code is compatible with Delphi 7 and higher (Lazarus support is  also theoretically possible with some minor changes, we will return to this when the codebase will be ready).

 Visit our Russian Xtreme3D site at http://xtreme3d.narod.ru